hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 #### A chronological perspective

 In the early years of the nuclear age, Sommerfeld's lectures appeared in English in 1950, and Prandtl's book in 1952, both near the end of their authors' lives.
 The first English edition of Landau & Lifshitz appeared in 1959.
 All three of these books have roots in the pre-WWII period.
 Sommerfeld and Landau/Lifshitz remained staples for years; though most of the books in fluid mechanics in this era were written by nonphysicists, such as Batchelor's masterpiece (1967).
 It was not until the 1970s that a few more physicists realized that their perspective could be useful - McCormack & Crane (1973), Trefil (1975), and Tritton (1977).
 It seems that only the third of these was an undisputed success.
 The 1980s saw the appearance of Bhatia & Singh (1984), the first English edition of Brekhovskikh & Goncharov (1985), and  second editions of the classics, Landau & Lifshitz (1987) and Tritton (1988).
 The 1990s greeted the second edition of Brekhovskikh & Goncharov (1994) and the landmark contribution of Faber (1995).
-Faber claimed to know of only three previous fluid dynamics books written by physicists:  Ludwig Prandtl's *Essentials of Fluid Dynamics* and the classics by Landau/Lifshitz and Tritton -- basically snubbing the other authors mentioned in this paragraph -- including Arnold Sommerfeld!
+Faber claimed to know of only three previous fluid dynamics books written by physicists:  Ludwig Prandtl's *Essentials of Fluid Dynamics* and the classics by Landau/Lifshitz and Tritton -- basically snubbing the other authors mentioned in this paragraph, including Arnold Sommerfeld!

 The first decade of the 21st century witnessed the first English edition of Guyon et al. (2001), the first edition of Lautrup (2005), and Kambe's contribution (2007).
 However the second decade welcomed an outburst of physicists on our subject:  Falkovich (2011, 2018), Pert (2013), Rieutord (2015), Regev et al. (2016), Fitzpatrick (2017), Thorne & Blandford (2017), Rajeev (2018), as well as second editions of Lautrup (2011) and Guyon et al (2015).
 Thus, the most recent decade has single-handedly eliminated the death of general and introductory books on fluid mechanics written by physicists!